CISecurity/ControlsAssessmentSpecification/control-9/control-9.4.rst

 Inputs
 ------
 #.
-EI: Derive from the endpoint inventory those endpoints able to scan (assumed capable of hosting firewall/port-filtering software)
+Endpoint Inventory: Derive from the endpoint inventory those endpoints able to scan (assumed capable of hosting firewall/port-filtering software)
 #.
 A policy (or set of policies, potentially individually per endpoint) indicating the ports that are allowed to be open

 Operations